UoB-CSA/setup-guides/go-install/windows.md

 --------------------------

 *   In an Ubuntu terminal, run `sudo apt-get update`
+*   In an Ubuntu terminal, run `sudo apt-get install build-essential`
 *   In an Ubuntu terminal, run `sudo apt install clang`

 INSTALL THE SDL2 DEVELOPMENT PACKAGE